-What can we learn from pediatric anxiety research?
+What can we learn from childhood anxiety research?

-Thanks to the participation of children, adolescents and their families in recent research, we have better treatments available for pediatric anxiety than ever before!
+Thanks to the participation of young people and their families in recent research, we have better treatments available for childhood anxiety than ever before!
 Although research has already shown that cognitive behavior therapy and/or medication work well for many youth, further study is needed to:

 - Understand what treatments will work best for each individual

 - Develop additional treatment options for youth who do not respond to current treatments

 - Understand the factors that place person at greater risk for developing an anxiety disorder

 Research allows us to better understand the driving forces behind childhood anxiety and how to most effectively treat it.
 You can help us do this!

 Why is it important to explore anxiety in young people?

 It is important to study anxiety in all ages, and that includes our youth!
 Due to differences in neurological and social development, the treatments that work well for adults may not always work as well with teens or children.
 Research can help us pinpoint the differences between anxious youth and anxious adults, allowing us to tailor treatments more effectively to these differing developmental stages.

 Childhood anxiety research also allows us to examine strategies for "early intervention."
 Individuals displaying anxiety symptoms at a young age may be at increased risk for carrying these symptoms into adulthood.
 Fortunately, we have a golden opportunity to act while these young brains are still in development!
 With the help of research, we can learn to both identify and treat anxiety sooner.